Crabbox docs

 Proxmox Provider

-• choosing provider: proxmox;
+• choose provider: proxmox;

-• changing internal/providers/proxmox or internal/cli/proxmox.go.
+• change internal/providers/proxmox or internal/cli/proxmox.go.

 Use Proxmox when: